Wednesday, November 23, 2016

 It's really true that when the gods want to punish us they grant our wishes.
 I admit I've longed for release from the dreadful constriction of this post-election time, when everyone's mind is confined in a probability box where all is potential, nothing is realized.
 I've yearned to be released from the box, to unfurl my compressed emotions, not knowing if they will deliver unbridled ecstasy, warm joy, bemused contempt, indifference, confusion, rage or despair.
 I knew that Robert was about to open the box.

-"A forceful gila," Harry continued, "whom I'll call Butch, organized the attempted hit on me.
+"A forceful gila," Robert continued, "whom I'll call Butch, organized the attempted hit on me.
 Butch tells his followers that humans with their volatility and apparent suicidal tendencies have become an imminent threat to the gila species, and that I am a traitor.
 He has organized telepathic attacks on America, as the closest human target, over your holiday season."

 "Oh my god!
 What kind of attacks?"